 How PDA can feel

 The PDA profile of autism is experienced differently from one individual to another, and in the same individual in different environments or at different ages.
-The quotes below give a snapshot of how some people experience PDA – our series of case studies and our ‘Demand Avoidance of the PDA kind‘ video give great insights into the lived experience.
+The quotes below give a snapshot of how some people experience PDA – the Adult Life by PDAers pages, our series of case studies and our ‘Demand Avoidance of the PDA kind‘ video give great insights into the lived experience.

 “Although I’m acting angry what I’m feeling is terror, and afterwards I don’t remember what I’ve done” – Jack

 “It’s like a great big whoosh of NO!” – Ben

 “When people speak to me in an authoritative way it makes me want to punch them really hard!” – Chloe